 Source: California Air Resources Board, San Mateo County Energy Efficiency Climate Action Plan policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? ssion: The project does not conflict with the Plan provided that the mitigation measure • mate Sourc e: San Mateo County Energy Efficiency Cl imate Action P lan 1 7.c.
 Result in the loss of forestland or conversion of forestland to non-forest use, such that it would release signifi- cant amounts of GHG emissions, or significantly reduce GHG sequestering?
-X Discussion: Construction activities, including the proposed grading would necessitate the removal of approximately, 16 trees greater than 17.5 inches in diameter (55 inches in circumference) at breast height (DBH).
-However, the property does not contain forestland and no conversion will occur.
-Sourc e: Project Scope 7.d.
+X of app breast occur. s in diameter (55 inches in c circumference)) at Sourc e: Project Scope 7.d.
 Expose new or existing structures and/or infrastructure (e.g., leach fields) to accelerated coastal cliff/bluff erosion due to rising sea levels? Х ssion: The project is not located on or adjace: San Mateo County Map acent to a coas tal cliff or bluf f.
 7.e.
 Expose people or structures to a significant risk of loss, injury or death involving sea level rise? х Discu ssion: The project is not located on or adja acent to the Sa n Francisco B ay or Pacific C Dcean.
 Sourc e: San Mateo County Map 7.f.
 Place structures within an anticipated 100-year flood hazard area as mapped on a Federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? Х Zone 2 level), ssion: The subject parcel, and specifically X (Area of minimal flood hazard, usually dep per FEMA Panel No. 06081C0165E, effect ce: FEMA Panel No. 06081C0165E, effective bicted on FIRM ive October 16 ls as above th , 2012.
 7.g.
 Place within an anticipated 100-year flood hazard area structures that would impede or redirect flood flows? , х